AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 Unique Household Reached (Total) provides the Unique Household reached by each of the campaigns or the total area of each of the circles.
 For example: Unique Household Reached by A = Incremental Household Reached by A + (A+C) + (A+B) +(A+B+C)

-Incremental Household Reached is the Unique Household that 's been reached only by a campaign.
+Incremental Household Reached is the Unique Household that's been reached only by a campaign.
 Eg: Incremental Household Reached by A, B, C are the Incremental Household reached by A, B, C respectively.

 Incremental Household (Overlap) is the Unique Household reached by the campaign or combination of campaigns.
 Eg: Incremental Household reached by A, C is A+C.